contrast-zone/t-rewriter.js/intermezzo.md

                                      BOT

 Related to an arbitrary system it is describing, the rhombus is entirely consisted of directed production rules linking `TOP` and `BOT` constants.
 When interpreting the rhombus on a specific example, we provide an input as a string expression.
 The task is to extract the output string expression.
 As the first step, we verify if the input deduces from `TOP` in a process called forward chaining, using provided `input rules`.
-If the deduction is successful, to compute the output, next we try to abduce the same input from `BOT` in a process called backward chaining, using provided `output rules` and `chaining rules` together.
-If the abduction is successful, the output is then contained inside the composed abduction tree.
-Lastly, we have to extract the appropriate output from the abduction tree, conforming only `output rules`.
+If the deduction is successful, the input is further developed by `chaining rules` and intersected by abduction from `BOT` in a process called backward chaining, using provided `output rules`.
+If the intersection is successful, appropriate output is extracted from the abduction tree, conforming only `output rules`.
 There may be many valid parallel output candidates, but we choose the deepest one from the first available link to `BOT`.

 Observing the inference process from the inside, the explained procedure is a combination of forward and backward chaining processes.
 Observing from the outside as a whole, the entire procedure is called forward chaining.
 It answers the question: "If the input is X, what is an output of the system?"
-Nevertheless, one may also be interested in compound backward chaining, answering questions like: "What should be an input if the output of the system is Y?"
+Nevertheless, observing from the outside, one may also be interested in backward chaining, answering questions like: "What should be an input if the output of the system is Y?"
 Utilizing production rules, the procedure for obtaining answers to the later questions should be similar to the procedure for obtaining answers to the former questions.
-The only difference would be that we have to switch over input and output sides in the same procedure of inferring the answer.
+The only difference would be that we have to read all the rules backwards in the same procedure of inferring the answer.

 Because *Intermezzo* systems operate on sequences of characters, we can interpret input and output rules in a sense of incoming and outgoing syntax rules while interpreting chaining rules in a sense of semantic connections between input and output language.
-This makes *Intermezzo* siutable for representing a variety of languages based on production rules definitions.
+This makes *Intermezzo* suitable for representing a variety of languages based on production rules definitions.

 The current section covers *Intermezzo* specific implementation of rule structuring and appearance of terms over which the rules operate.
 We will overview *Intermezzo* inference process in detail on a few simple but representative examples that may be extrapolated to describe a variety of different systems.